aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 [Go up to the main tutorial 1 page](index.html)

 For those who are interested, this is how the image was set up.
-Note that a few of the sections here are for classes beyond PDR (in particular, the LAMP configuration section and the Ruby on Rails configuration section).
-If you were to reproduce those on another computer, those two sections can be (and should be) skipped.
+Note that a few of the sections here are for classes beyond PDR (in particular, the LAMP configuration, Ruby on Rails configuration, and the Programming Contest configuration sections).
+If you were to reproduce those on another computer, those sections can be (and should be) skipped.

 These directions are identical to the ones in the [SLP repository](https://github.com/aaronbloomfield/slp) (specifically the ones found [here](http://aaronbloomfield.github.io/slp/docs/virtualbox-image-details.html)).

+# Introduction

+This page has a number of different sections, and the sections you need to install will vary depending on what you are using this image for.
+The image provided with the class has only two sections not installed: Dropbox configuration (in "Image completion") and Turning of the Internet access (in "Programming Contest configuration").

+The top of each section describes which of the sub-sections need to be installed for what.

 **Versions**